OnPay: Fast Facts [Star rating: 4.2 out of 5]

 Integration with third-party solutions

-For example, businesses can sync their payroll data with popular systems like QuickBooks Payroll and Xero to create custom item mapping and add detailed journal entries to their general ledger.
-Likewise, integrating with timekeeping tools like Deputy and QuickBooks Time will let them access time and attendance data and can help business leaders generate reports and manage workers’ paid time off.
+Businesses can integrate OnPay’s payroll data with popular accounting systems like QuickBooks Online and Xero to create custom item mapping and add detailed journal entries to their general ledger.
+Likewise, OnPay’s integrations with timekeeping tools like Deputy and QuickBooks Time lets business leaders access time and attendance data to generate reports and manage workers’ paid time off.

 Alternatives to OnPay